Data protection

 G) RIGHT TO OBJECT

-Any person affected by the processing of personal data has the right granted by the European legislator to object at any time to the processing of personal data concerning him or her, which is based on Article 6 (1) (e) or (f) GDPR, for reasons related to his or her particular situation.
-This also applies to profiling based on these provisions.
+Every data subject has the right, granted by the European legislator, to object, on grounds relating to his or her particular situation, at any time to processing of personal data concerning him or her which is based on point (e) or (f) of Article 6(1) of the GDPR.
+This also applies to profiling based on those provisions.

-In addition, the data subject has the right to object to the processing of personal data concerning him or her by MEYER INDUSTRY RESEARCH for scientific or historical research purposes or for statistical purposes pursuant to Art.
-89 (1) GDPR, for reasons related to his or her particular situation, unless such processing is necessary to perform a task carried out in the public interest.
+Furthermore, the data subject has the right to object, on grounds relating to his or her particular situation, to the processing of personal data concerning him or her which is carried out by MEYER INDUSTRY RESEARCH for scientific or historical research purposes or statistical purposes pursuant to Article 89(1) GDPR, unless such processing is necessary for the performance of a task carried out in the public interest.

 The operator of the Google Analytics component is Google Inc., 1600 Amphitheatre Pkwy, Mountain View, CA 94043-1351, USA.

-Google Analytics sets a cookie on the information technology system of the data subject.
-What cookies are has already been explained above.
-By setting the cookie, Google is enabled to analyze the use of our website.
-With each call-up to one of the individual pages of this website, which is operated by the controller and on which a Google Analytics component was integrated, the Internet browser on the information technology system of the data subject is automatically prompted through the respective Google Analytics component to transmit data to Google for the purpose of online analysis.
-As part of this technical procedure, Google receives knowledge of personal data, such as the IP address of the data subject, which Google uses, among other things, to trace the origin of visitors and clicks and subsequently enable commission settlements.
+Google Analytics places a cookie on the data subject's information technology system.
+Cookies were explained above.
+By placing this cookie, Google is enabled to analyze the use of our website.
+Each time a user accesses one of the individual pages of this website, which is operated by the data controller and on which a Google Analytics component has been integrated, the respective Google Analytics component automatically prompts the web browser on the data subject's information technology system to transmit data to Google for the purpose of online analysis.
+As part of this technical process, Google receives personal data, such as the data subject's IP address, which Google uses, among other things, to track the origin of visitors and clicks and subsequently to enable commission payments.

-Furthermore, the data subject has the option of objecting to the collection of data generated by Google Analytics relating to the use of this website as well as the processing of this data by Google and of preventing such collection.
-To do so, the data subject must download and install a browser add-on available at https://tools.google.com/dlpage/gaoptout .
-This browser add-on informs Google Analytics via JavaScript that no data and information relating to website visits may be transmitted to Google Analytics.
-Google will regard the installation of the browser add-on as an objection.
-If the information technology system of the data subject is deleted, formatted, or reinstalled at a later date, the data subject must reinstall the browser add-on to deactivate Google Analytics.
-If the browser add-on is uninstalled or deactivated by the data subject or another person under their sphere of control, it is possible to reinstall or reactivate the browser add-on.
+Furthermore, the data subject has the option to object to and prevent the collection and processing of data generated by Google Analytics relating to their use of this website.
+To do so, the data subject must download and install a browser add-on from the following link: https://tools.google.com/dlpage/gaoptout .
+This browser add-on uses JavaScript to inform Google Analytics that no data or information about website visits may be transmitted to Google Analytics.
+Google interprets the installation of this browser add-on as an objection.
+If the data subject's computer system is subsequently deleted, formatted, or reinstalled, the data subject must reinstall the browser add-on to deactivate Google Analytics.
+If the browser add-on is uninstalled or deactivated by the data subject or another person within their sphere of influence, it can be reinstalled or reactivated.

-Click here to deactivate Google Analytics
+Click here to disable Google Analytics

 Further information and Google's applicable privacy policy can be found at https://www.google.de/intl/de/policies/privacy/ and at http://www.google.com/analytics/terms/de.html.
 Google Analytics is explained in more detail at this link: https://www.google.com/intl/de_de/analytics/.